DavidAce/h5pp/README.md

     * [Opt-in automatic dependency installation](#opt-in-automatic-dependency-installation)
 *   [Linking](#linking)

+## Introduction
+[HDF5](https://www.hdfgroup.org/) is a popular format for cross-platform binary storage of large datasets.
+With bindings to popular languages such as Python, Julia, Matlab and many others, it is straightforward to export, import and analyze data in a collaborative setting.

+In C/C++ using HDF5 directly is not at all straightforward.
+Beginners are met with a steep learning curve to the vast API of HDF5.
+There are many C/C++ libraries already that simplify the user experience, but as a matter of opinion, none as simple as [h5py](https://www.h5py.org/) for Python, for instance.

+The goal of `h5pp` is to bring this level of simplicity to C++:
+- Users should be able to read/write common C++ data-types in a single line of code.
+- Users should not need prior knowledge of HDF5 for simple tasks.
+- Seemingly simple tasks should stay simple, e.g., specifying storage layout or enabling compression.
+- Advanced tasks should stay possible e.g., specifying chunk dimensions or MPI parallelism   )
+- Logs and error messages should be meaningful to beginners.
+- Installation should be just as simple.

 ## Features
 * Header-only C++17 template library
 * Support for common data types:
-    - `int`,`long`, `long long` `float`, `double` (and unsigned versions)
+    - `short`,`int`,`long`, `long long` `float`, `double`, `long double` (and unsigned versions)
         - any of the above in C-style arrays
         - any of the above in `std::complex<>` form
         - any of the above in POD-structs with x,y or x,y,z data members.
 In `h5pp` these go by the name `Scalar2` and `Scalar3`.
-            These work well together with types such as `double2` or `float3` found in CUDA
+            These work well together with types such as `double2` or `float3` found in CUDA.
-    - `std::string` and `char` arrays
+    - `std::string` and `char` arrays.
-    - Contiguous containers of types above, such as `std::vector`, with `.data()` methods
+    - Contiguous containers, such as `std::vector`, with `.data()` methods.
-    - `Eigen` types such as `Matrix`, `Array` and `Tensor`, with automatic conversion to/from row major storage layout
+    - `Eigen` types such as `Matrix`, `Array` and `Tensor`, with automatic conversion to/from row major storage layout.
-    - Any multi-dimensional container with access to a C-style contiguous buffer (without conversion to/from row major)
+    - Any multi-dimensional container with access to a C-style contiguous buffer (without conversion to/from row major).
-* Modern CMake build, install and linking using targets
+* Modern CMake build, install and linking using targets.
-* (Opt-in) Automatically find or download dependencies using either [conan package manager](https://conan.io/) or native "CMake-only" methods
+* (Opt-in) Automatically find or download dependencies using either [conan package manager](https://conan.io/) or native "CMake-only" methods.

 ## Usage
 Using `h5pp` is intended to be simple.
 After initializing a file, most of the work can be achieved using just two member functions `.writeDataset(...)` and `.readDataset(...)`.
-To understand the basic usage, let's go through some examples.

-### Example 1: Writing std::vector
-To write data to file simply pass any supported object and a dataset name to `writeDataset`.
-This example shows how to do this with a vector of doubles.
+Here is one example for writing an `std::vector`

 ```c++
     #include <h5pp/h5pp.h>